Treatments

 NUCCA / Upper Cervical Chiropractor

-The NUCCA (pronounced “new-ka”) procedure is a specific image guided realigned of the craniocervical junction.
-NUCCA recognizes the critical relationship between the upper cervical spine (neck) and the central nervous system and brain stem function.
-When the top vertebrae of the spine (called the Atlas) is misaligned, it can result in stress, tension, and pressure on the entire nervous system.
-This can impact all functions of the body, from breathing, to digestion, to circulation.
+The NUCCA (pronounced “new-ka”) procedure involves a targeted realignment of the craniocervical junction using precise image guidance.
+NUCCA recognizes the crucial connection between the upper cervical spine (neck) and the central nervous system, including brain stem function.
+Misalignment of the top vertebra of the spine, known as the Atlas, can lead to stress, tension, and pressure on the entire nervous system, impacting various bodily functions from breathing to digestion and circulation.

 Nutrition / Anti-inflammatory diet